About the awards

 The Prime Minister's Literary Awards began in 2008.
 The awards recognise individual excellence and the contribution Australian authors make to the nation's cultural and intellectual life.

 In 2008 and 2009, awards were given in fiction and non-fiction categories.
-In 2010, categories were introduced for young adult fiction and children’s fiction, and in 2012 a poetry category was added and the Prime Minister’s Prize for Australian History was incorporated into the awards.
+In 2010, categories were introduced for young adult fiction and children's fiction, and in 2012 the poetry category was added and the Prime Minister's Prize for Australian History was incorporated into the awards.

 Expert judging panels consider entries for the six award categories.
 The judging panels are responsible for making recommendations to the Prime Minister for the shortlists and winners.
 The Prime Minister makes the final decision.